semateos/stimpy/README.md

 $ npm start
 ```

-This installs and runs a copy of [stimpy-medium](https://github.com/semateos/stimpy-medium).
+This installs and runs a copy of the [stimpy-medium](https://github.com/semateos/stimpy-medium) boilerplate.

 To test deploy:
 ```bash